 The Antarctic Treaty And Human Presence

 But, what of human touch on this frosty frontier?
 A whisper here, a footprint there, but cities that exist in Antarctica?
 The penguins might chuckle at the thought.
-Instead, Antarctica is dotted with what might pass for towns, if towns were temporary and moved with the ice.
-Research stations pepper the continent like a handful of sprinkles tossed on a massive, frosty cake.
-They’re the seasonal haunts of boffins and logistical wizards who, despite the odds, manage to carve out life amidst the ice.
+Instead, Antarctica is dotted with what might pass for towns (in the best case scenario).
+However, these ‘towns’ are mainly temporary and weather-dependent.
+You won’t find bustling marketplaces or smoky cafes here.
+The currency is cooperation, the trade is in data, and the local gossip is probably about the latest ice core samples or seal sightings…

 Discovering “Cities” in the Antarctic Context

-List Of “Cities In Antarctica”> Revealing The Mystery
+List Of “Cities In Antarctica” – Revealing The Mystery

 Now that we covered some basics and cleared out the fact that there aren’t any cities in Antarctica, at least not ones in the traditional sense of the word, let’s quickly go through the few closest things to human settlements that can be found on the Icy Continent, starting with…